 Does the Tepper School or Carnegie Mellon University have any military support organizations on campus?

-Is there an advantage for a vet to go full-time versus part-time?
+Is there an advantage for a veteran to go full-time versus part-time?

 What are some popular courses of study among military students at the Tepper School?

-Some of the more popular areas among our military students seem to be finance, operations/logistics, entrepreneurship, consulting, general management, and the Dual MBA/MSPPM degree with Heinz College.
-But keep in mind that the flexibility of the program allows you many opportunities to explore and there are a wide variety of electives available - both at the Tepper School and across Carnegie Mellon’s campus.
-The Tepper School has among the largest offering of electives of any Top 15 B-school, so feel free to take full advantage.
+Some of the more popular areas among our military students seem to be finance, operations/logistics, entrepreneurship, consulting, general management and the Dual MBA/MSPPM degree with Heinz College.
+But keep in mind that the flexibility of the program allows you many opportunities to explore and there are a wide variety of electives available — both at the Tepper School and across Carnegie Mellon’s campus.
+The Tepper School has among the largest offering of electives of any top 10 business school, so feel free to take full advantage.